fourkitchens/czdap-tools/README.md

 #### Linux

-With *Ubuntu 13.04 Raring Ringtail*, there are no steps that need to be performed as Python and pycrypto are installed by default.
+With *Ubuntu 13.04 Raring Ringtail*:

+    sudo apt-get install python-pycryptopp python-requests

+#### Windows

+*No steps available right now, but steps above should work with pip.*

 Usage
 -----

-To confirm that you've installed the dependencies correctly, simply run decrypt.py and it should process the example data successfully:
+To confirm that you've installed the dependencies correctly, simply run the test and it should process the example data successfully:

+    cd test
-    python decrypt.py
+    python test-decrypt.py

 You should get the following sample output in basic CSV format: